Funerals in Unprecedented Times

 What can be done?

-I am offering the following celebrant services during this time, devised and led with the same sensitive care and attention that I give to all ceremonies arranged face-to-face:
+I am offering the following online celebrant services during this time, devised and led with the same sensitive care and attention that I give to all ceremonies arranged face-to-face:

 - A presentation copy of the ceremony script emailed to you for you to keep as a momento.